SpellholdStudios/Saradas_Magic_for_BG2/README.md

 #### Special Acknowledgements to:

 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>).
-- a href="https://forum.baldursgate.com/profile/8324/Syntia13">Syntia13</a>: Edwina's portrait artwork..
+- <a href="https://forum.baldursgate.com/profile/8324/Syntia13">Syntia13</a>: Edwina's portrait artwork..
-- ustin and Gwendolyne: native original BG2 and EET compatibility.
+- Austin and Gwendolyne: native original BG2 and EET compatibility.
 - Everyone else from the <a href="http://www.shsforums.net/">Spellhold Studios</a> and IE games forums for testing and giving feedback!
 ##